GsDevKit/GsDevKit_home/docs/installation/README.md

 5. [Start Using tODE][13]

 ---
-# Installing on a remote node using X forwarding
+# Installation on a remote node accessed with X forwarding

 Both GsDevKit components, client and server, are on the same node, which is generally a linux server (i.e, a linux installation with no Window Manager).
 This configuration in general will have performance issues, and one of the other configurations is recommended.